stryder-dev/flutter_platform_widgets/README.md

 ```

 ## PlatformIconButton
 A clickable (tappable) button with an icon.
+Uses `IconButton` for android or `CupertinoButton` for ios.
 ```dart
 return PlatformIconButton(
   onPressed: () => print('info pressed'),